TidyRun Serialization Guide¶

 Last resort |

-Every output gets a .tidyrun metadata sidecar recording the selected format.
+Every output gets a .tidyrun metadata sidecar recording the selected format and checksum.

 LazyDict in Practice¶